noec764/erpnext/docs/dooks/accounts/articles/how-to-manage-subscriptions-with-erpnext.md

 Date' field and the subscription will no longer be monitored.

 If you are cancelling an active subscription, an invoice will immediately be generated.
 The generated invoice will be on pro-rata basis by default.
-If you want Dooks always create an invoice for the full amount, uncheck the 'Prorate' field in Subsciption Settings.
+If you want Dokie always create an invoice for the full amount, uncheck the 'Prorate' field in Subsciption Settings.

 ### Restarting Subscriptions